MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/store-selector.md

 ## Overview

-A store selector module is used to by customers to "pick up" a product in a selected store after an online purchase.
-In Commerce version 10.0.13, the store selector module also includes additional capabilities that can showcase a "Find a Store" page that displays nearby stores.
+Customers can use the store selector module to pick up a product in a selected store after an online purchase.
+In Commerce version 10.0.13, the store selector module also includes additional capabilities that can showcase a **Find a Store** page that shows nearby stores.

-The store selector module allows users to enter a location (city, state, address, etc.) to search for stores within a search radius.
-When the module is initially launched, it uses the customer's browser location (if consent is provided) as the initial location to find stores.
+The store selector module lets users enter a location (city, state, address, and so on) to search for stores within a search radius.
+When the module is first opened, it uses the customer's browser location to find stores (if consent is provided).

 ## Store selector module usage in e-Commerce